Police: 2 dead, 5 injured after shooting in San Antonio club

-SAN ANTONIO (AP) - A manhunt was underway Sunday night after two people were killed and five others were injured following a shooting during a concert at a San Antonio club, Texas authorities said.
+SAN ANTONIO (AP) - The search for a suspect continued Sunday night after two people were killed and five others were injured following a shooting during a concert at a San Antonio club, Texas authorities said.

 Police said officers were called shortly after 8 p.m.
 Sunday to the Ventura, a music venue located along San Antonio’s Museum Reach portion of the River Walk.